 A self-guided walking tour of this magical part of England.
 Start at Windermere and finish at Keswick.
 The Lake District lies in the county of Cumbria, in England’s north west corner.
 It is the largest of Britain’s National Parks, and is famous throughout the world for its beautiful and dramatic scenery.
 The mountains rise from sea level to heights of over 3000 feet (almost 1000 metres), and are intersected by lush green valleys, watered by beautiful lakes.
 There is a wealth of history and heritage unrivalled in so small an area.

-Lunches, dinners (unless Option 1 half board option taken), sightseeing expenses, Windermere ferry, taxi journeys, luggage transfer to Wasdale Head.
+Lunches, dinners (unless dinners on 5 nights booked), sightseeing expenses, Windermere ferry, taxi journeys, luggage transfer to Wasdale Head.

 Any day April-October subject to accommodation availability